the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 // false
 ~~~~~~~

-In the follow up example, the array built-in method `some()` returns true if *some* item in the callback function returns `true`.
+In the follow up example, the array's built-in method `some()` returns `true` if *some* item in the callback function returns `true`.
 In other words: At least one item needs to match the condition in order to have the function return `true`.
 If none of the items matches, it will return `false` though:

 {title="index.js",lang="javascript"}
 ~~~~~~~